| |

 Instructions

-• Put the turkey on a surface, breast side down.
+• Place the turkey on a surface, breast-side down.

 • Find the wishbone and cut around the bone.
-This is to make carving easier.
+This will make carving easier.

 • With sharp kitchen shears or a sharp knife, carefully cut down each side of the backbone; remove the backbone.
 You can freeze the backbone and use it to make a stock.